SandroMaglione/fpdart/packages/fpdart/README.md

 ## 😀 Support

-Currently the best way to support me would be to follow me on my [**Twitter**](https://twitter.com/SandroMaglione).
+If you are interested in my work you can [subscribe to my newsletter](https://www.sandromaglione.com/newsletter).

-I also have a newsletter, in which I share tutorials, guides, and code snippets about fpdart and functional programming: [**Subscribe to the Newsletter here** 📧](https://www.sandromaglione.com/newsletter)
+I share tutorials, guides, and code snippets about `fpdart` and functional programming: [**Subscribe to the Newsletter here** 📧](https://www.sandromaglione.com/newsletter)

+For more frequent updates you can also follow me on my [**Twitter**](https://twitter.com/SandroMaglione).

 ## 👀 License